getyoti/ios-sdk-button/README.md

   // Otherwise, set isProcessed at false and the Yoti SDK
   // will make the call.
   return isProcessed
 });
+myBuilder.backendCompletion = ((NSData * data, NSError * _Nullable error) {
+    // when the callback has been invoked from the SDK, you can get the
+    // data/error here.
+This needs to be defined even if it is empty.
+});

 YTBScenario *myScenario = [myBuilder create:&error];